siddharth-mavani/LoCoML/README.md

         `GET` method

         Returns the pickle file of the model with model_id `model_id` and version number as `version`

+- ##### `inference.py`

+    This script provides endpoints for making predictions using trained models.
+The models are identified by their IDs and are expected to be stored in the ``backend/Models/`` directory.

+    - `/inference/single`

+        `POST` method

+        This endpoint takes in a model ID and a list of input values, makes a prediction using the specified model, and returns the prediction.
+The model ID and input values are expected to be provided in the request body as a JSON object with the following structure:

+        ```
+        {
+            "model_id": "string or integer",
+            "input_values": ["value1", "value2", ...]
+        }
+        ```

+        The endpoint returns a JSON object with the prediction, or an error message if the model is not found or the input values are invalid.

+    - `/inference/batch`

+        `POST` method

+        This endpoint takes in a model ID and a CSV file, makes predictions for each row in the CSV file using the specified model, and returns a CSV file with the predictions appended as a new column.
+The model ID is expected to be provided in the request body as a JSON object with the following structure:

+        ```
+        {
+        "model_id": "string or integer"
+        }
+        ```

+        The CSV file is expected to be uploaded as a file with the key 'file'.
+The endpoint returns a CSV file with the predictions, or an error message if the model is not found, no file is uploaded, or the file format is invalid.

+- ##### `preprocess.py`

+    This script provides an endpoint for preprocessing a specified dataset.
+The dataset is identified by its ID and is expected to be in CSV format in the `backend/Datasets/` directory.

+    - `/preprocess`

+        `POST` method

+        This endpoint takes in a dataset ID and a list of preprocessing tasks, performs the specified tasks on the dataset, and saves the preprocessed dataset in the ``./processedDatasets/`` directory.
+The dataset ID and preprocessing tasks are expected to be provided in the request body as a JSON object with the following structure:

+        ```
+        {
+            "dataset_id": "string or integer",
+            "preprocessing_steps": ["task1", "task2", ...]
+        }
+        ```

+        The available tasks are "Drop Duplicate Rows", "Interpolate Missing Values", and "Normalise Features".
+If "Drop Duplicate Rows" is specified, the endpoint removes all duplicate rows from the dataset.
+If "Interpolate Missing Values" is specified, the endpoint fills in missing values in numerical columns with the column mean and in non-numerical columns with the most frequent value.
+If "Normalise Features" is specified, the endpoint normalizes all numerical columns to have a mean of 0 and a standard deviation of 1.

+        The endpoint returns a JSON object with a success message and some statistics about the preprocessing operation, including the number of duplicate rows dropped, the number of missing values interpolated, and the list of columns normalized.
+The preprocessed dataset is saved as a CSV file in the `./processedDatasets/` directory with the same ID as the original dataset.

+        Example Return Object:

+        ```
+        {
+            'message': 'Preprocessing completed successfully',
+            'num_duplicate': 5,
+            'num_interpolate': 10,
+            'normalized_columns': ['column1', 'column2', ...]
+        }
+        ```

 - ##### `storeDataset.py`